The School of Informatics policy on coursework deadlines, which applies across all taught courses.

 Read this section carefully, especially the "good reasons" for late submissions.

-Request an extension (i.e. a specific length of time in days) via the ITO Contact Form before the deadline has passed, identifying the affected course, assignment, and reason for the request.
+Request an extension (i.e. a specific length of time in days, up to 7 calendar days) via the ITO Contact Form before the deadline has passed, identifying the affected course, assignment, and reason for the request.
 Only in exceptional circumstances — for example, illness that prevented you contacting the ITO — can an extension be granted after a deadline has passed.

 Note: please DO NOT ask the course lecturer for an extension, as they are not able to grant such extensions themselves.